1) Fungal taxonomy, phylogenetics and systematics

 Why study Cortinarius?

 The genus Cortinarius Fr. contains over 2000 described species and most of them in Europe.
 Many more are described each year.
 They occur on every continent except for Antarctica, although they do appear to be cold-adapted.
 They are mycorrhizal with members of the Fagales, Pinaceae, Dipterocarpaceae, Salicaceae, Ericaceae and Myrtales.
 Many species are generalists but a few are specific to alder or birch.
 Thus they are expected to have a great impact on the health and growth of trees.
 The genus contains a few species which a choice edibles, and a few species that are deadly poisonous.
-They are poorly understood in North America.
+They are poorly understood in the Americas.

 Are there selection pressures to evolve a sequestrate form, and if so, what are they?